kamaln7/klein/README.md

 ## Usage

-Once installed and configured, there are two actions that you can do:
+Once installed and configured, there are three actions that you can do:

 1. Shorten a URL:
    - Send a POST request to `/` with the following two fields: